EdricChan03/studybuddy-web-angular/README.md

-# StudybuddyWeb
+# StudyBuddy-web

 Hey there user!
-Welcome to the new StudyBuddy for web official client (now in beta!).
+Welcome to StudyBuddy for web official client (now in rc!).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

-Currently not accessible online, coming soon!
+## Website

+The website is available [here](https://studybuddy-e5f46.firebaseapp.com).

+## Android
+For Android builds, see this [Github repo](https://github.com/Chan4077/StudyBuddy) and its [Releases](https://github.com/Chan4077/StudyBuddy/releases).

+---
+# Angular CLI commands

 ## Development server